omoindrot/omoindrot.github.io/_drafts/estimator.md

 ---
 ## Data input
-We have a dataset containing 8 classes of animals: `["bear", "bird", "cat", "dog", "giraffe", "horse", "sheep", "zebra"]`.
+We have a Dataset containing 8 classes of animals: `["bear", "bird", "cat", "dog", "giraffe", "horse", "sheep", "zebra"]`.
 For each class, we have 100 training images and 25 validation images.
 The images have size `(224, 224, 3)`.

 TODO: put example images of each class